zanerock/cloudsite/README.md

 ### SSO authentication

-SSO authentication uses the new [AWS Identity Center](https://us-east-1.console.aws.amazon.com/singlesignon/home) to enable single-sign on across multiple AWS accounts.
-SSO is also integrated with the `aws` CLI tool and is the method by which we can create time-limited session credentials.
+SSO authentication uses the new [AWS Identity Center](https://us-east-1.console.aws.amazon.com/singlesignon/home).
+SSO is integrated with the `aws` CLI tool and is the method by which we can create time-limited session credentials.

 #### Set up the CloudsiteManager policy